orchy-mfe/orchy-doc/docs/templates.md

 ## Are you going to create a new Micro Frontend?

-The `Orchy Project` provides different templates which works out-of-the-box with the orchestrator: the only thing that you have to do is choose your preferred one, clone it and start editing!
+The `Orchy Project` provides different templates which works out-of-the-box with the orchestrator: you only have to choose your preferred one, clone it and start editing!

-Here an exhaustive list of all the available templates grouped per variant.
+Here an exhaustive list of all the available templates grouped by type.

 <table>
     <tr>